Giovibg/Cyber-Dindarolo/README.md

--Add product:			-Each user can add a product (and gain a credit), putting `name`, `description`, `quantity` and `unit_price` to `/api/products/` .
-Product inserted will be available for all other users
+- Add product:			-Each user can add a product (and gain a credit), putting `name`, `description`, `quantity` and `unit_price` to `/api/products/` .
+Product inserted will be available for all other users.
-				-If a product is already available:
+- If a product is already available:
 					- new quantity available = previous quantity available + `quantity`.
 					- new unit price for product will be weighted:  ((previous unit_price * previous quantity) + (new unit_price * new_quantity)) / total_quantity)